sumnerevans/sumnerevans.com/content/2017-18-panma-canal-cruise/2017-12-31-willemstad-curacao.md

 Our first snorkel spot was a fisherman's wharf where lots of turtles come to eat the dregs of fish cleanings and the like.
-We got to see quite a few turtles ranging in size from about a foot long to over a meter long!
-(TODO unit conversions)
+We got to see quite a few turtles ranging in size from about 0.3 metres (1 ft.) long to over a metre (3.3 ft.) long!

 Then we went to the next location which had lots of coral and fish.
 There were lots of different, colourful fish and a large variety of coral.